 - Conduct Training Sessions: Conduct training sessions to provide personnel with the knowledge and skills they need to perform their duties safely and effectively.
 This may involve classroom instruction, hands-on exercises, or simulations.

-- Evaluate Training Effectiveness: Evaluate the effectiveness of training programs to ensure that they are meeting their objectives.
+- Evaluate Training Effectiveness: Evaluate the effectiveness of training programs to make sure they are meeting their objectives.
 This may involve testing personnel's knowledge and skills, observing their performance in the field, or gathering feedback from trainees.

 - On-the-Job Training (OJT): Implement on-the-job training programs to provide personnel with practical experience under the supervision of experienced mentors.
 This is an effective way to reinforce classroom learning and to develop skills in a real-world setting.